-The Aberdeen Proving Ground (APG) GEMS 2023 program is a collaborative effort with sessions offered by the U.S. Army Combat Capabilities Development Command (DEVCOM) Army Research Laboratory (ARL), the DEVCOM Command, Control, Communications, Cyber, Intelligence, Surveillance and Reconnaissance (C5ISR) Center and the U.S. Army Medical Research Institute of Chemical Defense (MRICD).
+The Aberdeen Proving Ground (APG) GEMS 2024 program is a collaborative effort with sessions offered by the U.S. Army Combat Capabilities Development Command (DEVCOM) Army Research Laboratory (ARL) and the U.S. Army Medical Research Institute of Chemical Defense (MRICD).
 Programs are designed to excite students in STEM and to encourage their pursuit of higher STEM education and careers.
 Unless otherwise noted all sessions are offered in-person at Aberdeen Proving Ground.

 Sessions